APPLICATIONS FOR THE 2019 PROGRAMME

 The Department of Information Science at the University of Pretoria offers a specialised two year coursework degree at Masters level in Information Technology (M.IT degree) aimed at LIS professionals at middle management level.
 This is an IT centered degree that does not primarily focus on traditional LIS content.
-A variety of themes from Web 3.0 (and other technologies), to Information Ethics, Digital Repositories, Knowledge Societies, Information Retrieval, IT Systems in Libraries, Knowledge Management, Organisational Behaviour, Computer and Network Technologies, ICT Financial, Project and Strategic Management are addressed in this degree.
+A variety of themes from Information Ethics, Knowledge Societies, Information Retrieval, Knowledge Management, etc. are addressed in this degree.
 The programme is open to students from across the world and will be offered as a blended distance learning education programme.
 This is a full-time degree which requires commitment, planning and support from colleagues and line manager/s.
 This degree totals 180 credits which is equal to 1800 hours spent towards completion, thus 900 hours per year.

 Course and Application Information